This glossary provides descriptions of key Public Involvement terms.

-Research in which power is shared so that it is carried out with and by lay people rather than on them.
+This is a type of research where researchers and people who use services or carers are partners in a research project; power is shared and the research is carried out with and/or by lay people rather than on them.
 This may employ a variety of methods.

 Peer reviewing is where a research proposal or a report of research is read and commented on by people with similar interests and expertise to those who wrote the proposal or report.
 Peer reviewers might be members of the public, researchers, or other professionals.
 Peer review helps to check the quality of a report or research proposal.
 Members of the public who act as peer reviewers may choose to comment on: